cpanagopoulos/A-Whale-Off-the-Portfolio/README.md

-# Unit 4 Homework Assignment: A Whale Off the Port(folio)
+# A Whale Off the Port(folio)

 ![Portfolio Analysis](Images/portfolio-analysis.png)

 ## Background

-Harold's company has been investing in algorithmic trading strategies.
+A client investment firm has been investing in algorithmic trading strategies.
 Some of the investment managers love them, some hate them, but they all think their way is best.

+## Challenge:

-You just learned these quantitative analysis techniques with Python and Pandas, so Harold has come to you with a challenge—to help him determine which portfolio is performing the best across multiple areas: volatility, returns, risk, and Sharpe ratios.
+Apply quantitative analysis techniques using Python and Pandas so the client can identify which portfolio is performing the best across multiple areas: volatility, returns, risk, and Sharpe ratios.

-You need to create a tool (an analysis notebook) that analyzes and visualizes the major metrics of the portfolios across all of these areas, and determine which portfolio outperformed the others.
-You will be given the historical daily returns of several portfolios: some from the firm's algorithmic portfolios, some that represent the portfolios of famous "whale" investors like Warren Buffett, and some from the big hedge and mutual funds.
-You will then use this analysis to create a custom portfolio of stocks and compare its performance to that of the other portfolios, as well as the larger market ([S&P 500 Index](https://en.wikipedia.org/wiki/S%26P/TSX_60)).
+## Tasks Completed

+* Create a tool that analyzes and visualizes the major metrics of the portfolios across all of these areas.
+* Determine which portfolio outperformed the others.
+* Historical daily returns of several portfolios  used included algorithmic portfolios, portfolios of famous "whale" investors, and a portfolio based on big hedge and mutual funds.
+* Created custom portfolio of stocks to compare its performance to the other portfolios, as well as the larger market of the S&P 500.